enansakib/goalkeeping-turtlebot/README.md

-# A Naive Obstacle Avoidance Technique for Turtlebot 3 implemented in ROS
+# A Goalkeeping Turtlebot implemented in ROS
 This is a part of my small effort in creating some basic projects implemented in ROS.
 As I am totally new at learning ROS, feel free to give constructive comments.
 If you are absolutely new at learning ROS, it might help you.
 You may use the codes as-is.

 ## Introduction